llesoil/input_sensitivity/README.md

 We detail the results of our experiment in the related paper.

-To fully understand the code and results, we advise to read the related submission paper.
+To fully understand the code and results, we advise to read the related paper.